ArioMoniri/NeoPaste/README.md

 ---

-## 🚀 NeoPaste v1.4.0 Pre-Release Announcement 🎉
+## 🚀 Latest Release: NeoPaste v1.4.0 Announcement 🎉

 Get ready for the next evolution of clipboard magic! 🪄✨